Invariance Principle and dynamics: Dynamically coherent partially hyperbolic systems

 \begin{definition} Let $(Y,f)$ be a dynamically coherent partially hyperbolic smooth system.
-We say that $(Y,f)$ has {\bf{quasi-isometric central leaves}} if there exists numbers $K_0, C_0,$ such that, if $x,y$ are on the same $\W ^c $ leaf, we have, for all $n\in Z,$
+We say that $(Y,f)$ has {\bf{quasi-isometric centrer leaves}} if there exists numbers $K_0, C_0,$ such that, if $x,y$ are on the same $ \ov \W ^c $ leaf, we have, for all $n\in Z,$

-where $d^c$ is the Riemannian distance on the $W^c $ leaves. \end{definition}
+where $d^c$ is the Riemannian distance on the $\ov W^c $ leaves. \end{definition}

-Systems with compact center leaves and discretized Anosov flows have quasi-isometric central leaves.
+Systems with compact center leaves and discretized Anosov flows have quasi-isometric center. leaves.
 Let $m$ be an ergodic $f$-invariant probability measure.
-We are interested in showing $h^u $ and $h^s $ invariance of the conditional measures $\MMM_y$.
+We are interested in showing $h^u $ and $h^s $ invariance of the conditional measures $\MMM_y^c$.

-We will consider the $m$-a.e. defined and constant exponents If the mapping $f$ has quasi-isometric central leaves, then $\g^\pm _c = 0.$ The following result is obtained in a recent preprint by S. Crovisier and M. Poletti. \begin{theorem}[\cite{CP}] Let $(Y,f)$ be a dynamically coherent partially hyperbolic smooth system, with quasi-isometric central leaves.
+We will consider the $m$-a.e. defined and constant exponents If the mapping $f$ has quasi-isometric center leaves, then $\g^\pm _c = 0.$ The following result is obtained in a recent preprint by S. Crovisier and M. Poletti. \begin{theorem}[\cite{CP}] Let $(Y,f)$ be a dynamically coherent partially hyperbolic smooth system, with quasi-isometric center leaves.
 Let $m$ be an ergodic $f$-invariant probability measure on $Y$.
-Then, $m$ has a partial $(s,c,u)$-product structure. \end{theorem} \begin{proof} We show that the conditionals $m^{uc}_y$ on local $\W^{uc}$ leaves have a $(c,u)$-product structure for $m$-a.e.$y$.
-The proof is the same for the $(s,c)$-product structure property of the conditionals $m_y^{sc}$.
+Then, $m$ has a partial $(s,c,u)$-product structure. \end{theorem} \begin{proof} We show that the conditionals $m^{cu}_y$ on local $\W^{cu}$ leaves have a $(c,u)$-product structure for $m$-a.e.$y$.
+The proof is the same for the $(s,c)$-product structure property of the conditionals $m_y^{cs}$.

-The first observation is a result in \cite{CP}, that the problem makes sense: local central unstable leaves are nicely foliated by local unstable leaves and local centre leaves.
-More precisely: \begin{proposition}[\cite{CP} Theorem C] Let $(Y,f)$ be a dynamically coherent partially hyperbolic $C^1$ system, with quasi-isometric central leaves.
+The first observation is a result in \cite{CP}, that the problem makes sense: local center unstable leaves are nicely foliated by local unstable leaves and local center leaves.
+More precisely: \begin{proposition}[\cite{CP} Theorem C] Let $(Y,f)$ be a dynamically coherent partially hyperbolic $C^{1+\alpha}$ system, with quasi-isometric center leaves.
 Let $m$ be a $f$-invariant probability measure on $Y$.
-Then, there exists a full measure set $Z \subset Y$ such that for $y,z \in Z$ with $W^{cu}_z= W^{cu}_y,$ the following holds:\\ For any $w \in W^c_y ,$ the leaves $W^u_w, W^c_z$ intersect at a unique point, denoted $h^u_{y,z} (w) .$ The map $h^u_{y,z} : W^c_y \to W^c_z $ is a homeomorphism. \end{proposition}
+Then, there exists a full measure set $Z \subset Y$ such that for $y,z \in Z$ with $W^{cu}_z= W^{cu}_y,$ the following holds:\\ For any $w \in \ov W^c_y ,$ the leaves $W^u_w, \ov W^c_z$ intersect at a unique point, denoted $h^u_{y,z} (w) .$ The map $h^u_{y,z} : \ov W^c_y \to \ov W^c_z $ is a homeomorphism. \end{proposition}